zowe/docs-site/docs/getting-started/freqaskques.md

 <summary></summary>

-- Use [the Zowe Explorer channel](https://openmainframeproject.slack.com/archives/CUVE37Z5F) in Slack to ask Zowe Explorer community for help.
+- Use [the Zowe Explorer channel](https://openmainframeproject.slack.com/archives/CUVE37Z5F) in Slack to ask the Zowe Explorer community for help.
 - Open a question or issue directly in [the Zowe Explorer GitHub repository](https://github.com/zowe/vscode-extension-for-zowe/issues).

 </details>